ritikamangla/QSalience/README.md

 The codebase is actively under construction. 🚧🚧🚧

-- Go to QSalience/code for below running code.
+- Go to QSalience/code folder

 - Please login into huggingface before running the code as ```mistralai/Mistral-7B-Instruct-v0.2``` now requires you to approve their policy.